softchris/golang-book/03-projects/03-create-shared-module/README.md

     }
    ```

-   At this point, you are consuming the "logger" package but it's pointing to GitHub and your package don't live there yet.
-However, you can repoint to a local address on your machine, lets do that next.
+   At this point, you are consuming the "logger" package but it's pointing to GitHub and your package doesn't live there yet.
+However, you can repoint to a local address on your machine, let's do that next.

 1. Open *go.mod* and add the following: